bockp/Edge-Detection-project/README.md

 ## Development of one or more of the Edge Detectors in JS/ECMA 6 + benchmarking and comparison with previous benchmark.

-Second month consists of the development of one or more functions in vanilla Javascript — the latest version will be used, ECMAScript 2015 or ECMAScript 6 — using the *functional programming paradigm*.
+Second month consists of the development of one or more functions in Javascript — the latest version will be used, ECMAScript 2015 or ECMAScript 6 — using the **functional programming paradigm**.

 Only, Mozilla Firefox and Google Chrome will be used as testing platforms for the JS code.